Page images

 [ocr errors]

-1484 EVELYN (John) A CHARACTER OF ENGLAND, AS IT WAS LATELY PRESENTED in a LETTER TO A NOBLE MAN OF FRANCE.
+1483 Another, The Second Edition.
+N.D. (date 1791, erased from title).
+Half calf, 63 1484 EVELYN (John) A CHARACTER OF ENGLAND, AS IT WAS LATELY PRESENTED IN A LETTER TO A NOBLE MAN OF FRANCE.
 1659.
 18mo, morocco, from Pickering's, Bliss', and Alfred Cock's Libraries (very scarce), £2 28

 1485 EVELYN (John) A PHILOSOPHICAL DISCOURSE OF EARTH, RELATING TO THE CULTURE AND IMPROVEMENT OF IT FOR VEGETATION, AND THE PROPAGATION OF PLANTS, etc., as it was presented to the Royal Society, April 29, 1675, by JOHN EVELYN, Esq., Fellow of the said Society.
 1676.
-FIRST EDITION.-Cotton (Charles) THE PLANTER'S MANUAL, BEING INSTRUCTIONS FOR THE RAISING, PLANTING, AND CULTIVATING ALL SORTS OF FRUIT-TREES, whether stone-fruits or Pepin-fruits, with their Natures and Seasons, very useful for such as are Curious in Planting and Grafting, by CHARLES COTTON, Esq.
+FIRST EDITION.-COTTON (CHARLES) THE PLANTER'S MANUAL, BEING INSTRUCTIONS FOR THE RAISING, PLANTING, AND CULTIVATING ALL SORTS OF FRUIT-TREES, whether stone-fruits or Pepin-fruits, with their Natures and Seasons, very useful for such as are Curious in Planting and Grafting, by CHARLES COTTON, Esq.
 1675.
-FIRST EDITION, pretty engraved frontispiece by Van Hove, 2 vols in 1, 12mo, fine copies in old calf, £4 14s 6d
+FIRST EDITION, pretty engraved frontispiece by Van Hove, 2 vols in 1, 12mo, fine copies in old calf, £4 148 6d

-1486 EVELYN (John) ACETARIA, A DISCOURSE OF SALLETS (with a description of the vertues of each Vegetable or Herb).
+1486 EVELYN (John) Acetaria, A DISCOURSE OF SALLETS (with a description of the vertues of each Vegetable or Herb).
 1699.
-FIRST EDITION, 12mo, old calf, £1 1s 1487 Another, The Second Edition, calf, 78 6d
+FIRST EDITION, 12mo, old calf, £1 18 1487

-1488 EVELYN (John) INSTRUCTIONS CONCERNING ERECTING OF A LIBRARY PRESENTED TO MY LORD THE PRESIDENT DE MESME, by Gabriel Naudeus, P., and now Interpreted by Jo: EVELYN, Esquire.
+1488 EVELYN (John) INSTRUCTIONS CONCERNING ERECTING OF A LIBRARY PRESENTED TO MY LORD the President de Mesme, by Gabriel Naudeus, P., and now Interpreted by Jo: EVELYN, Esquire.
 1661.
 FIRST EDITION, 12mo, old sheep (scarce), £1 18

-1489 EVELYN (John) NUMISMATA: A DISCOURSE OF MEDALS, ANTIENT AND MODERN, together with some Account of Heads and Effigies of Illustrious and Famous Persons, in Sculps, and Taille-Douce, of whom we have medals extant, and of the Use to be derived from them, to which is added A DIGRESSION CONCERNING PHYSIOGNOMY, by J. EVELYN, Esq., S.R.S.
+1459 EVELYN (John) NUMISMATA: A DISCOURSE OF MEDALS, ANTIENT AND MODERN, together with some Account of Heads and Effigies of Illustrious and Famous Persons, in Sculps, and Taille-Douce, of whom we have no medals extant, and of the Use to be derived from them, to which is added A DIGRESSION CONCERNING PHYSIOGNOMY, by J. EVELYN, Esq., S.R.S.
 1697.
 FIRST EDITION, a great many pretty engravings of medals, folio, very fine copy in the original calf, from Sir Edward Bunbury's library, with his bookplate, £2 2s

 "We might justly have expected what ever could have been desired on this subject, from the excellently learned pen of Mr. Evelyn, had he bent his thoughts, as was believed, towards the consideration of our British coins as well as medals.
 It now appears that his numismata carried him no farther than those larger and more choice pieces that are usually called by this latter name: whereon he has, indeed, treated with that accuracy and fineness which becomes a gentleman and a scholar."-BISHOP NICHOLSON.